altipla-consulting/convex-vue-query/README.md

 Expand the `convexQuery` options to further configure the query as needed.
 For example you can use the `placeholderData` option to provide placeholder data for the query reading a previous query from the list if present.

-You can override any option like `enabled`, `refetchInterval`, etc.
+You can override any option like `enabled` or `initialData` as needed.
+Some options [do not make sense](https://github.com/altipla-consulting/convex-vue-query?tab=readme-ov-file#differences-from-using-tanstack-query-with-fetch) to use with Convex like `refetchInterval` or `staleTime` so please do not configure them.

 ```vue
 <template>